 ROBBINS: All right.
 I'm working for you out there, Bill.

 SAGAL: All right, if you Google, laziest person ever, you will probably end up with which of these stories?
 A - the Navy officer who ordered his ship to change course rather than move in his wardroom seat to get the sun out of his eyes.
 B - a man who was too lazy to get out of bed and eat breakfast every day, so he installed an enormous Hopper filled with Cap'n Crunch right above his bed.
 Or C - a story about a man who was writing a quiz and did nothing more than Google the phrase, laziest person ever.

 SAGAL: You're going to go with B?

-ROBBINS: All right, I’ll change it to A quick before we get out of here.
+ROBBINS: I'm will change it to A quick before we get out of here.